Constitution

 a.
 The President shall preside at meetings of the Academy and its Executive Council; shall be the nominal head of the Academy; shall rule on questions of procedure that may arise; and shall appoint standing and ad hoc committees as needed.

 b.
-The President-elect shall fulfill the duties of the President when the latter is absent; shall succeed the President at the termination of the latter's term; and shall assume the Presidency should that office become vacant during a term.
+The President-elect shall fulfill the duties of the President when the latter is absent; shall succeed the President at the termination of the latter's term; shall assume the Presidency should that office become vacant during a term; and shall conduct a financial audit for the previous year to be presented to the KAS Council for review by August 1.

-d.
-The Treasurer shall keep financial records and accounts of the Academy including all monies received and disbursed; shall receive the annual dues; and shall be responsible for all financial reports required by the business of the Academy.
+e.
+The Treasurer shall keep financial records and accounts of the Academy including all monies received and disbursed; shall receive the dues; and shall be responsible for all financial reports required by the business of the Academy.
 The Treasurer shall be responsible for posting a security bond.

 f.
 The Council Members-at-Large shall serve as members of the Executive Council.

 g.
-The Immediate Past President and Vice President shall serve as members of the Executive Council.
-The Immediate Past President shall form and chair a nominations committee, which shall select a slate of nominees for elective office, to be presented at the annual business meeting.
-The Vice President shall record minutes of proceedings at all Council meetings and at the annual business meeting of the Academy.
+The Immediate Past President shall form and chair a nominations committee as described in Article IV Section 1, which shall select a slate of nominees for elective office, to be presented at the annual business meeting.

 Section 5.
 All records and implements of office shall be turned over by any officer to his successor immediately subsequent to the latter's assumption of the office.